 - Mike Nelson parodies Type 2 in one of the skits of the Parts: The Clonus Horror episode of Mystery Science Theater 3000, specifically spoofing Latin/South American kiddie shows like Xuxa.
 He also plays a much more low-key host at the start of the skit.

 - Chuckles the Clown, on The Mary Tyler Moore Show.

 - Dead Ringers parodies this in one early episode where they replace Dick & Dom in da Bungalow with (art critic and well known snob) Brian Sewell in the Stately Home and he retains some of the Zaniness but with fine art references and caviar.
 "Brian Sewell" used caviar in the same way Dick and Dom used Creamy Muck Muck although he used only finest silver teaspoons to fling it at people.

 - Parodied mercilessly in Garfield with Binky the Clown.
 Unlike Krusty, Binky seemed to simply, like most things in Garfield's world, genuinely enjoy being annoying and grating to anyone - especially Garfield, when the two of them had reason to interact.

-- One of Andy Kaufman's stage personas was Type 1, in which he treated his adult audience as if they were children ("offstage", he was revealed to Hate The Job Love The Limelight).
+- One of Andy Kaufman's stage personas was Type 1, in which he treated his adult audience as if they were children ("offstage", he was revealed to Hates the Job, Loves the Limelight).
 Andy hosted a children's show in Boston while he was in college, so he had that experience to build upon.

 - "The Uncle Freddie Show", on Bob Newhart's Behind the Button-Down Mind album.